terraframe/geo-registry/pages/mydoc/mydoc_dev_setup.md

 3. Click "Next".
 Follow the wizard, and when asked to select projects to import select the following:
 *  dev
 *  master
 4. When asked to specify the destination directory, make sure that you check out this project as a sibling on the filesystem to your Geoprism repositroy.
+Additionally, make sure the directory is named 'georegistry'.
+Here is an example:
+* Geoprism is located at: /Users/richard/git/geoprism
+* Georegistry destination: /Users/richard/git/georegistry
+* Naming your directory 'georegistry' will help our launches to work out of the box.
 5. Click "Next".
 6. Select "Import existing projects"
 7. Click "Next".